 A point to be emphasized is that the Euler angles were properly recovered without the need for data from the whole mission.
 Some tests have been developed using only input data for selected temporal intervals (the time span being chosen in order to have enough data for the recovery of the main and crustal components of the field up to a high degree expansion).
-The shortest data period from which we tried to estimate the Euler angles was one year of data, which is the minimum amount of data required to get a good field model and Euler angle recovery, due to the strong annual signal of the ionospheric currents, the estimation of which requires at least one year of data.
-In addition, data taken at the end of the mission are better suited (due to the rather good local time separation of the orbit planes) compared to the first months of the mission (same orbit planes).

-Figure 5.4 shows the recovery of time-varying Euler angles using data of the last year of the mission.
-The input data and the model field contained internal contributions up to degree n = 30 (neither ionospheric, magnetospheric nor induced contributions have been added).
+Figure 5.4 shows the recovery of time-varying Euler angles for a particular test.
+In this case, only data for the last year of the mission were used.
+The input data and the model field contained internal contributions up to degree n = 30.
 The Euler angles were allowed to vary at one month interval, so a total of twelve sets of three Euler angles were obtained.
 As shown by the figure, the Euler angles were recovered with high accuracy.
 By averaging the differences between the twelve individual estimates and the true Euler angles we obtain $\Delta \alpha = 0.17$ arcsec, $\Delta \beta = 0.33$ arcsec, $\Delta \gamma = 0.31$ arcsec, with standard deviations σ of 0.13, 0.2, and 0.16 arcsec respectively, so the computed Euler angles are in very good agreement with the true ones.